 Online Programs with Elective Internships

-MASSACHUSETTS and U.S. TERRITORIES: As a result of legislative regulations in these states/territories the University of Arizona may not be able to offer elective internships to students whose primary residence is in above states/territories.
+U.S. TERRITORIES: As a result of legislative regulations in these states/territories the University of Arizona may not be able to offer elective internships to students whose primary residence is in above states/territories.
 Students may still be eligible to complete the program without the elective internship.
 Please check with the University department offering this program for specific information.
 For details about regulations in your state, you may wish to consult your states Department of Education or learn about the efforts of the National Council for State Authorization Reciprocity Agreements at http://nc-sara.org.

 Arizona Complaint Resolution Process